bohnelang/Read_JSON_from_Tasmoda/README.md

-# Read data in JSON forma from a Tasmoda device
+# Read data in JSON format from a Tasmoda device

 Read Data in JSON froamt from any tasmoda device